Recursion by Blake Crouch

 by Blake Crouch

-A breathtaking exploration of memory and what it means to be human, Recursion is the follow-up novel to the smash-hit thriller, Dark Matter, by Blake Crouch.
+A compulsive, breathtaking exploration of memory and what it means to be human, Recursion is a mind-bending thriller from the author of Dark Matter, Blake Crouch.

 At first, it looks like a disease.
 An epidemic that spreads through no known means, driving its victims mad with memories of a life they never lived.